dojo/docs/dojo/_base/array.rst

 ``some()`` semantically answers the question "does a test hold true for at least one item in the array?"
 Like `forEach()`_, ``some()`` iterates over the items in an array.
-However, it short circuits and returns ``true`` as soon as it encouters an item for which the provided callback returns a truthy value.
+However, it short circuits and returns ``true`` as soon as it encounters an item for which the provided callback returns a truthy value.
 If the callback doesn't return ``true`` for any item, ``some()`` returns ``false``.

 .. js ::